 If you are not on AIP or paleo diet you can use a store bought gluten-free pie crust or, even better, a gluten free puff pastry.

-I will be completely honest with you, my favorite thing is to use store bought gluten free puff pastry.
+I will be completely honest with you, my favorite thing is to use store bought gluten free puff pastry to make this French apple pie.
 Well, of course because it is nice sometimes to get part of the work done for you but also because the puff pastry adds a little "je ne sais quoi" that makes this tart even more delicious.
 You can, of course, make this recipe with a regular store bought gluten free pie crust if you can't find any gluten free puff pastry.
 And, finally, the third option is to make your own pie crust.
 For that, here are the ingredients you will need:

 - Tigernut flour : if you have never heard of tigernut flour and are wondering what it is, you will find all your questions answered in this post.

 - Maple syrup

 - Pinch of salt

 - apples: choose sweet apples like Fuji or Royal Gala apples

 - non added sugar apple sauce.
 You can either use homemade or store bought apple sauce if you are apple to find non added sugar and additive free apple sauce.